Sierra Vista, Arizona: Government

 The City of Sierra Vista is a council-manager municipality.
 The city council sets public policy while a professional city manager implements policy and oversees the day-to-day operation of the city.

 Fort Huachuca, a U.S. Army post, an active and historical military installation and a communications and information technology hub, was annexed into the city in 1971.
 In addition, the city has been actively working to annex Cochise County enclaves within city limits as outlined in the City Council's strategic plan "Our Future Vistas".

 Economy

 Sierra Vista is the commercial center for Cochise County and parts of northern Mexico.
-Retailers such as Lowe's, Home Depot, Walmart, Target, Dillard's, and Marshalls are located in the community, along with three major supermarkets and dozens of smaller specialty shops.
+Many big-box retailers are located in the community along with three major supermarkets and dozens of smaller specialty shops.
 The Mall at Sierra Vista is a 400000 sqft mall in Sierra Vista.

 Sierra Vista has a substantial employment base due to Fort Huachuca—the community's major employer and primary driving economic force.
 Because of contracts with the army, the professional, scientific, and technical services sector is unusually large.
 Nearly half of all jobs in Sierra Vista are government jobs.

 Wick Communications, which publishes several dozen newspapers in some twelve states, is headquartered in Sierra Vista.